bollmann/lunchtalk/talk/slides.md

 2. yields services that are faithful wrt their API.
 3. clients and docs come (almost) for free

-* Servant offers much more!
+* Checkout the Servant library! :-)

 References
 ----------